 1. You CAN eat food containing soy, even if you have a history of breast cancer.

 Moderation is the key.
 If you are vegetarian or vegan, don't eat tofu or tempeh every day, and watch your consumption of soy milk.

-Be cautious with 2. supplements for menopausal symptoms.
+2. Be cautious with supplements for menopausal symp-

-If you have a family history or an increased risk of breast cancer, avoid taking containing supplements concentrated phytoestrogens, like soy concentrates or black cohosh, until more is known about their long-term effects.
-Stick 3. to phytoestrogens that have had their potency tested.
+If you have a family history or an increased risk of breast cancer, avoid taking supplements containing concentrated phytoestrogens, like soy concentrates or black cohosh, until more is known about their long-term effects.

+3. Stick to phytoestrogens that have had their potency tested.

-The exact concentrations of certain phytoestrogens differ depending on growing conditions.
+$The \, exact \, concentrations \, of \,$ certain phytoestrogens differ depending on growing conditions.
 The best phytoestrogen supplements measure and standardize every batch to ensure consistent potency.

 Dr. Louise Achey, Doctor of Pharmacy, is a 43-year veteran of pharmacology and the author of Why Dogs Can't Eat Chocolate: How Medicines Work and How YOU Can Take Them Safely.
-Get clear answers to your medication questions at her website and blog, TheMedicationInsider. com. ©2022 Louise Achey • Get your mammogram scheduled.
-Today.
+Get clear answers to your medication questions at her website and blog TheMedicationInsider.com. ©2022 Louise Achey